Scott Mendes: Published works

 Mendes is a producer of several Christian films, and is the chair for the Fort Worth Christian Media Association.
-Mendes has also been in several Christian and western films, some of which he helped produce.
-Mendes is a partner/co-owner in Wings of Eagles Studios, a media group that is restoring "The Code of the West" and American family values to films and media.
+He has also been in several Christian and western films, some of which he helped produce.
+He is a partner/co-owner in Wings of Eagles Studios, a media group that is restoring "The Code of the West" and American family values to films and media.
 Their first movie Gold Score is a story about a Texas family, bull riding, and broken dreams.
-It was written by award-winning country western songwriter Terrance Alan and screenwriter Phil Merna, who is a Montana cowboy and former bull rider.
+It was written by award-winning Country music songwriter Terrance Alan and screenwriter Phil Merna, who is a Montana cowboy and former bull rider.

-In June 2015, he developed a mobile card game called Rodeo Judge with his partner from Christgames.org.
+In June 2015, Mendes developed a mobile card game called Rodeo Judge with his partner from Christgames.org.
 It is loosely based on the game of 21.
 The idea came to him during his rodeo days.